-Significant work has been done since the NI 43-101 report was released, as summarized in this MD&A. The Company continued to improve its internal economic study to optimize the economic viability for an early stage production.
-The further drilling programs were proposed to pursue a Preliminary Economic Assessment on the Burnakura Gold Project under NI 43-101 standards.
+The Company continued to improve its internal economic study to optimize the viability for early stage production.
+The follow-up to the fiscal 2018 drilling program was in development to pursue a Preliminary Economic Assessment on the Burnakura Gold Project under NI 43-101 standards.